Non-DCR Solar Panels June 2026: Banned or Allowed?

 The Supply Squeeze: Where Things Stand in June 2026

-ALMM-listed solar module capacity stood at approximately 144.8 GW as of December 2025, per Mercom India citing the MNRE-updated List-I, having crossed the 100 GW milestone in August 2025.
-ALMM List-II certified domestic cell capacity, across all seven revisions, stands at 29,758 MW (approximately 29.8 GW) after the 7th revision (April 30, 2026), per Mercom India Research citing MNRE data directly.
+ALMM-listed solar module capacity reached 204,383 MW (204.4 GW) after a July 6, 2026 revision, up from 144.8 GW in December 2025, an increase of roughly 60 GW in seven months.
+ALMM List-II certified domestic cell capacity reached approximately 29,758 MW after the 7th revision (April 30, 2026), and increased further following the 8th revision issued July 22, 2026, which added Avaada Electro (610 MW, new entrant) and expanded Fujiyama Power Systems to 1,077 MW.
+Verify the exact current cumulative cell capacity figure directly against mnre.gov.in, as reported totals vary slightly by source and methodology.
 The 7th revision added RenewSys India's 452 MW N-Type TOPCon capacity, up from 29,306 MW at the 6th revision.
 Against ALMM-listed module capacity of 144.8 GW, this represents approximately 20.5% of ALMM-listed module capacity.

 The certified pool is growing with each revision but the gap between total module demand and compliant domestic cell supply remains substantial.
 India's Q1 2026 solar installations jumped 143% year-on-year to 15.3 GW according to Mercom India Research, driven by a rush to beat the June 1 deadline, the largest quarterly installation figure in India's history.
 That rush cleared significant non-compliant stock.
 EPCs now entering the market for ALMM List-II compliant modules are competing in a constrained environment with pricing pressure and extended lead times.